thomscoder/aeon/README.md

 # Aeon ⏳✨

 Aeon is an extremely tiny, but easy to use WebAssembly runtime, built for demonstration and educational purposes.
-It is so tiny that supports only additions, subtractions and i32 integers.
+It is so tiny that can work only with i32 integers.

 It is part of the <a href="https://github.com/thomscoder/luna" target="_blank">Luna</a> project, so they integrate very very well.
 Its purpose is to give an high-level overview of how to build a custom WebAssembly runtime.